 Hard and Technical Skills

-However, tax accountants should also have specific technical skills like:
+However, tax accountants should also have specific accounting skills like:

 - Deep knowledge of local, state, and federal tax regulations